Employee Engagement from the bottom up is the way forward

 Bottom-Up Engagement Starts With the Individual

-Because employee engagement is such an individual experience driven in part by personal values and what is important to us in a job, then the solution must also be personalised.
+Employee engagement is an individual experience.
+Driven in part by personal values and what is important to us in a job.
+The solution must also be personalised.
 It is important that the individual employee receives personalised feedback on what is driving his/her (dis)engagement and has an opportunity to do something about it.
 With awareness comes the opportunity for change.

 By individualizing feedback, the employee is prompted to reflect on his/her own (dis)engagement and what is driving it.
 Supported action planning can enhance this process.
 This individualized supportive approach also helps to shape the employee’s motivation to re-engage.
 As with the unemployed youth, it is important that this motivation is sustainable – ie not solely based on leaderboards and competition.
 Again, supported action planning and opportunities to collaborate and communicate can assist the employee to focus on motivators like excellence, mastery and work ethic.
 The key is enabling the employee to focus on being the best employees/he can be.